Member Organizations

 Overview of Statutory Framework for Accounting and Auditing

-The Commercial Code of 1966 (as amended) sets basic accounting functions in all business entities and requires companies to maintain accounting books and prepare annual financial statements.
-French accounting standards are developed and adopted by the Accounting Standards Authority (ANC), created by the Ordinance No. 2009-79 and Decree No. 2010-56, which is the legal body responsible for accounting standard-setting.
+The Code de commerce establishes the accounting framework for all business entities and requires companies to maintain accounting records and prepare annual financial statements.
+French accounting standards are developed and adopted by the Autorité des normes comptables (ANC), established by Ordinance No. 2009-79 of 22 January 2009 and Decree No. 2010-56 of 15 January 2010, which is the legal body responsible for accounting standard-setting.

 -